sigmastratum/documentation/home.md

 ---

-**Sigma Stratum — an open standard for stable, long-horizon, attractor-based cognition.**
+**Sigma Stratum — an open standard for stable, long-horizon, attractor-based cognition in human–AI systems.**